Prag8855/aab/frontend/content/guides/best-bank-germany.md

 - **[N26](/out/n26)**{{ RECOMMENDED }}
     The best free bank account if you don't speak German.
 It covers all your basic banking needs.
 - **[bunq](/out/bunq)**
-    The free account is very limited: no free ATM withdrawals, no payment card, and no German [[IBAN]].
+    The free account is very limited: no free ATM withdrawals and no payment card.
 The paid accounts make more sense.
 - **[Wise](/out/wise)**
 - **[Revolut](/out/revolut)**